Holiday rental houses in Yanchep

 This coastal town features expansive stretches of sand and pristine, calm swimming waters with limestone cliffs, caves, dunes, and bushland.
 There’s also sought-after fishing and snorkelling here, along with a peaceful coastal community further north in Two Rocks with a marina and boat harbour.
 There’s even a dog beach, where four-legged friends can run free on the sand and frolic in the waves.

-When is the best time to stay in a holiday rental in Yanchep?
+The best time to stay in a holiday rental in Yanchep

 In summer, the weather is perfect for making the most of the outdoor lifestyle in and around Wanneroo, with the average high during this season hovering around 30 degrees Celsius.
 The seas of blooms at the local lavender farm are at their best between mid-January and the end of February.
 Autumn brings slightly lower temperatures, with pleasant days and cooler nights, so remember to bring warm layers for evening outings.
 Winter in Yanchep can be rainy and is characterised by cooler days and chilly nights.
 There are a number of local music events — particularly jazz concerts — during the winter to experience.
 Spring in Yanchep is when the wildflowers in the surrounding landscape are in full bloom — this is also a great time to see the Western Grey Kangaroos and their joeys.